thetrueoneshots/CubeMegaMod/README.md

 Bugs known:
 - Interactable game elments not responding after playing for a long time.
 - Doors not opening with harp sometimes.
+- Game crashing sometimes when talking to NPC's.

 ## Possible features
 This is a list of the possible features I am considering for this mod.
 Everything with a preceding *[possible]* is simply an idea that I might take a look into.
 Everything without the preceding possible is likely to be implemented at one point in this mod.